beijingbitcoinmeetup/noded/index.md

 4. Select scan and scan the QR code provided at the meetup.

-5. A message will appear allowing you to confirm the sweep - click yes
+5. A message will appear allowing you to confirm the sweep.

 6. Voila!